World Malaria Day: Why SC Johnson is Helping in the Fight to End Malaria

 Leveraging science.
-In 1957, we opened one of the largest private, urban entomology research centers in the world, today known as the SC Johnson Institute of Insect Science for Family Health.
+In 1957, we opened one of the largest private, urban entomology research centres in the world, today known as the SC Johnson Institute of Insect Science for Family Health.
 The Institute’s scientists work tirelessly to understand how to best protect against mosquitoes that may carry diseases, and create products to control them.

 Focusing on families most at risk.
 Often, those most at risk for mosquito-borne diseases are those living in remote areas who lack access to or information about mosquito-bite prevention.
-That is why our Base of the Pyramid team works with non-governmental organizations (NGOs) worldwide to help educate communities on how to avoid mosquito bites and prevent disease transmission.
-So far, more than 1.7 million people across seven African and Asian countries have learned mosquito bite prevention strategies though commercial and philanthropic strategies from our Base of the Pyramid team’s efforts.
+That is why our Base of the Pyramid team works with non-governmental organisations (NGOs) worldwide to help educate communities on how to avoid mosquito bites and prevent disease transmission.
+So far, more than 1.7 million people across seven African and Asian countries have learnt mosquito bite prevention strategies though commercial and philanthropic strategies from our Base of the Pyramid team’s efforts.

 Providing better access to health care and education.
 Public health support can make a major impact on malaria prevention by providing access and education to those in remote areas.
 One example is those in rural Rwanda, where the entire population2 is considered at risk of malaria and where the nearest health clinics are sometimes a 3 hour walk away.
 In partnership with the Rwanda Ministry of Health and the Society for Family Health Rwanda, we have established more than 55 health clinics across Rwanda which help address public health issues including malaria, HIV/AIDS, family planning, nutrition and access to clean water.

 Enabling education for children.
 2016, we partnered with Sesame Street to raise awareness and share information on mosquito bite prevention.
-The educational program, called 1, 2, 3, Stay Away Mosquitoes, featured Muppet friends Elmo, Grover, Ernie and others offering tips and age-appropriate materials about the benefits of wearing protective clothing and using repellent.
+The educational programme, called 1, 2, 3, Stay Away Mosquitoes, featured Muppet friends Elmo, Grover, Ernie and others offering tips and age-appropriate materials about the benefits of wearing protective clothing and using repellent.